MARY RAMAGE DILLARD

 She must have been a good actress because, after hearing her report, the British commanders decided it would be safe to stop off there for a brief rest and a meal.
 During the next few hours, the officers made themselves comfortable in the house and ate whatever food she had left, even giving the remaining slabs of bacon she had been saving for her family to their soldiers.

-They couldn't have been more wrong!
+more wrong!
 Mary might have been

 physically small, but nobody had ever said she was dumb or cowardly!
 While moving among the diners, she had been absorbing everything being said, and had come to the reluctant realization that she was probably the only American who could stop the massacre scheduled to take place before dawn the next day.
 But she had to act quickly!